Program Overview

 - Leading practicing artists, designers and educators have crafted and teach in the Art and Design Fundamentals program.

-- In the Portfolio Development course, with individual guidance from instructors, you'll work on self-directed projects that will focus on your future career.
-The Professional Practice course, meanwhile, will include client-based community projects that will emphasize experiential learning and assit in helping you to develop your entrepreneurial skills.
-And, through the Collaboration Studio course, you'll work on collaborative projects with other students at the Story Arts Centre to gain real-world experience.
+- With individual guidance from instructors in the Portfolio Development course, you'll work on self-directed projects that will focus on your future career.
+Meanwhile, the Professional Practice course will include client-based community projects that will emphasize experiential learning and assist in helping you develop your entrepreneurial skills.
+And through the Collaboration Studio course, you'll work on collaborative projects with other students at the Story Arts Centre to gain real-world experience.

-- Artists and professionals looking to improve or update their skills in art, design and digital multimedia will benefit from a flexible curriculum, if class size allows.
+- Artists and professionals looking to improve or update their art, design, and digital multimedia skills will benefit from a flexible curriculum if class size allows.

 Career Outlook